 Ernst & Young LLP, the Company's independent registered public accounting firm, has issued an opinion on the Company's internal control over financial reporting, which appears elsewhere in this report.

 Report of Independent Registered Public Accounting Firm

-The Board of Directors and Shareholders of Cedar Realty Trust, Inc.
+The Shareholders and the Board of Directors of Cedar Realty Trust, Inc.

 Opinion on Internal Control over Financial Reporting